geops/website/content/blog/react-18-support-for-create-react-web-component/index.en.md

 ---
 title: React 18 support for create-react-web-component
-summary: We wanted to update 5-years old dependences of trafimage-maps projetc.
+summary: We wanted to update 5-years old dependences the trafimage-maps project.
   But it appears one project was deprecated.
-What should we do fix the project or use something else?
+What should we do? fix the project or use something else?
 We decide to fix the project and give back to the community.
+author: Olivier Terral
 created: 2023-12-19
 slug: react-18-support-for-create-react-web-component
+tags:
+  - developers
+  - geops
+  - javascript
 published: true
 ---
 Five years ago, we decide to transform the react application [maps.trafimage.ch](https:maps.trafimage.ch) (see project on [github](https://github.com/geops/trafimage-maps)) to a web component to facilitate the integration in an angular app and other non-react environments.